AlbertVilaCalvo/React-Udacity-Neighborhood-Map/README.md

 `serve -s build`

-This runs the app in development mode.
+This runs the app in production mode.
+The production app works offline with a ServiceWorker.

 You can then open [http://localhost:5000](http://localhost:5000) to view it in the browser.